 One Fair.
 Endless Opportunities.

-Save the Date: Wednesday February 15 and Thursday February 16.
+West Coast Virtual Fairs is a collaboration between SFU, UBC and UVic.
 You will find plenty of interesting opportunities no matter what faculty and program you are in!

 - Discover career, co-op and volunteer opportunities